ivanvorobei/SPStorkController/README.md

 ### SPLarkController

-Project [SPLarkController](https://github.com/IvanVorobei/SPLarkController) make settings for your application.
+[SPLarkController](https://github.com/IvanVorobei/SPLarkController) make **settings** for your application.
 You can add buttons and switches.
 The amount cells is not limited.
 You can start using project with just two lines of code and easy customization.

 <img src="https://github.com/IvanVorobei/SPLarkController/blob/master/Resources/Preview.gif" width="440">

 You can download [Code - Learn Swift & Design](https://itunes.apple.com/app/id1453325619) app, which uses `SPLarkController`.
-Also you can buy source code of this app on [xcode-shop.com](https://xcode-shop.com) or see [detailed preview](https://xcode-shop.com/assets/preview/code.mov).
+Also you can **buy source code** of this app on [xcode-shop.com](https://xcode-shop.com).

 ### SPPermission

-Project [SPPermission](https://github.com/IvanVorobei/SPPermission) for managing permissions.
-You can check state of any permission and request as pack.
-Also available customize all texts, change default icons and colors.
-Cool swipe animation as on preview.
+[SPPermission](https://github.com/IvanVorobei/SPPermission) allow request permissions **with native dialog** UI and interactive animations.
+Also you can request permissions without dialog.
+Check state any permission.
+You can start using this project with just two lines of code and easy customization.

 <img src="https://github.com/IvanVorobei/SPPermission/blob/master/Resources/Preview.gif" width="500">

 ### Xcode Shop

-If you want buy apps with source code, you can visit my [xcode-shop.com](xcode-shop.com).
+If you want **buy apps with source code**, you can visit my [xcode-shop.com](xcode-shop.com).
 Here I am sale apps, modules, 3D elements and other.
 In applications you can find many cool UI that will be useful for your projects.
-Also by buying, you support me and my free GitHub development.
+Also by buying, **you support me** and my free GitHub development.

 ## License
 `SPStorkController` is released under the MIT license.
 Check `LICENSE.md` for details.